-Depending on the type of pet you have, most mouse traps can cause injury.
+Depending on your pet type, most mouse traps can cause injury.
 Animals are curious beings; when something new is introduced into their environment, they investigate it.
-Most mouse traps have bait like peanut butter or cheese, your pet's favorite food.
-This can entice the mice, but it could also give your pet incentive to investigate.
+Most mouse traps have bait like peanut butter or cheese, foods your own pets may be interested in.
+This can entice the mice, but it could also give your pet an incentive to investigate.

 For smaller pets like a hamster, pet mouse, gerbil, or guinea pig, mouse traps can be fatal.
 Their small bodies can trigger the traps and could kill or trap them in the way the traps can kill or trap the mouse.